 ATR will firstly carry out small scale pilot plant processing operations on site for about 2-3 months to prove up the processing technology.
 Then if the pilot plant results are successful, and following completion and approval of all DA consent conditions, ATR will upsize the processing plant and commence full scale production in about the second half of 2019.

 A contract for design, supply, erection & commissioning of the pilot plant has now been awarded to Mineral Technologies Pty Ltd (a subsidiary of Downer EDI Ltd).
-It is expected the pilot plant will be delivered to site, erected and commissioned in about March 2019.
+It is expected the pilot plant will be delivered to site, erected and commissioned by end May 2019.